nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ### 3.4.
 Command Component

-When the user runs the Program, the main function dealing with the user's inputs is the `processInput` function in `UiMain.java` which obtains a `Command` object after parsing the input using the `Parser` component.
+When the user enters a command, the `processInput` method in `UiMain` which obtains a `Command` object on parsing the input with the `MainParser` component.

 `Command` objects available are:
 * `AddGoalCommand` - Adds a new Goal to the GoalList.